Two Lea: Broodmare

 Two Lea was also successful as a broodmare.
 Among others, she gave birth to Tim Tam, a horse who came very close to winning the Triple Crown.
+Her son On-and-On won the Brooklyn Handicap, the Ohio Derby, the Tropical Park Handicap, and a number of other stakes.

 Two Lea was 27 when she died in 1973.
 She is buried at Calumet Farm.